nadyavalin/node-nodejs-CRUD-API/README.md

 ## Using the API with Postman

 The API provides endpoints for managing users.
-Below are instructions for testing **successful** and **unsuccessful** requests using Postman (for example).
+Below are instructions for testing **successful** and **unsuccessful** requests using Postman.
 All requests should be sent to `http://localhost:4000/api` (the load balancer), which distributes them to worker processes.

 ### User Data Format